-This budget initially provided funding for a temporary Seasonal Park Ranger.
-The Community Council in 2021 entered into a three year Memorandum of Agreement with Wrexham County Borough Council and annually, pays the actual costs retrospectively for a temporary summer post.
-During 2020/21 this post was not filled due to the Covid lockdown restrictions.
-In 2022 this seasonal post was extended to March 2023.
-This postholder has engaged with Park users and proved to be effective and popular.
+This budget provides funding for a permanent full time Park Ranger at Acton Park.
+The Community Council has a three year Service Level Agreement with Wrexham County Borough Council to 31 March 2026 and annually, pays the actual costs retrospectively for this post.
+Over the years of operation, this seasonal post has engaged with Park users and proved to be effective and popular.
+There is a sum of £1,900 in the Sla for the events the Ranger organises each year.
 Vat is charged for this service.
-In accordance with the Service Level Agreement, the Council receives a detailed report in September each year on the Activities, events and other work carried out by the Seasonal Ranger.
-An additional report with a 2022 Winter survey of the Park was submitted to the June 2023 meeting of the Council.
-The current three year Service Level Agreement commenced on 1 April 2021.
+In accordance with the Service Level Agreement, the Council receives a detailed report in September and at the end of March each year on the Activities, events and other work carried out by the Seasonal Ranger.
+From 2025/26 the reports will be made quarterly to the Council.